¡Porque Soy Malo, Soy Malo!

 So thank you so much for joining us, Bjørn, and for adding a European, multilingual perspective!
 We always love talking with you, and hope you’ll join us again soon.

-Posted on October 24, 2013, in Michael Jackson and tagged Ben Zimmer, Bjørn A. Bojesen, Esperanto, History, I Just Can't Stop Loving You, Liberian Girl, Michael Jackson, Stranger in Moscow, They Don't Care About Us, Wanna Be Startin' Somethin'.
+Posted on October 24, 2013, in Michael Jackson and tagged Ben Zimmer, Bjørn Bojesen, Esperanto, HIStory, I Just Can't Stop Loving You, Liberian Girl, Michael Jackson, Stranger in Moscow, They Don't Care About Us, Wanna Be Startin' Somethin'.
 Bookmark the permalink.
-62 Comments.
+63 Comments.